-• The asset is held within a business model whose objective is to hold assets for collecting contractual cash flows, and ii.
-Investments in equity instruments

-• Contractual terms of the asset give rise on specified dates to cash flows that are solely payments of principal and interes (SPPI) on the principal amount outstanding.
+- · The asset is held within a business model whose objective is to hold assets for collecting contractual cash flows, and - Contractual terms of the asset give rise on specified dates to cash flows that are solely payments of principal and interest (SPPI) on the principal amount outstanding.

-After initial measurement, such financial assets are subsequently measured at amortised cost using the effective interest rat (EIR) method.
+After initial measurement, such financial assets are subsequently measured at amortised cost using the effective interest rate (EIR) method.